pomerium/pomerium/docs/docs/topics/mutual-auth.md

 1. The proxy redirects to the Authenticate service to validate the user by having them sign in with the identity provider (**IdP**).
 1. After authentication succeeds, the proxy verifies that the authenticated (**authn**) user is authorized (**authz**) to access the service, and begins communication with it.

-This is great, only the users that are supposed to have access to the service get through.
+This is a good start, only the users that are supposed to have access to the service get through.
 But this model is dependent on the security of your network perimeter.
 If a bad actor gains access to your local area network (**LAN**), they can now communicate with the service directly:

 ```mermaid
 flowchart TD